McCuskerLab/ChromCon/README.md

 ## Welcome to ChromCon, the Chromatin Condensation Quantitative Analysis Project of the McCusker Lab

-Access the  [README_FIRST](https://github.com/McCuskerLab/ChromCon/README_FIRST.md) file for instructions on the different files avalable for download.
-Before using any of the files, make sure to check out the individual insteuctions for installation and use.
-You will find those links in the [README_FIRST](https://github.com/McCuskerLab/ChromCon/README_FIRST.md) file.
+In this repository you can find the code corresponding to our publication **Sosnik, J., Vieira, W. A., Webster, K. A., Siegfried, K. R. and McCusker, C. D.** (2017).
+A New and Improved Algorithm for the Quantification of Chromatin Condensation from Microscopic Data Shows Decreased Chromatin Condensation in Regenerating Axolotl Limb Cells. *PLOS One*.
 We hope that you make use of our tools for your research.
-If you do, please cite our paper:
+If you do, please cite our paper.

 All the files are provided under the BSD 3-Clause License.
 You can access the terms on the [license](https://github.com/McCuskerLab/ChromCon/blob/master/LICENSE) here.

+There are two tools that we have made available here.
+The first one, [Crop&Split](https://github.com/McCuskerLab/ChromCon/blob/master/Crop%26Split.ijm) is an ImageJ macro that allows you to mark an area in your z-stack and creates a new image with only the region selected in a loss-less fashion.
+Instructions about download, installation and how to use the tool can be found in the [Crop&Split_Instructions](https://github.com/McCuskerLab/ChromCon/blob/master/Crop%26Split_Instructions.txt) file.
+This tool makes it easy to split your image stacks into folders with individual z planes that you can use as a starting point for the ChromCond tool.

+The Second tool is called [ChromCond](https://github.com/McCuskerLab/ChromCon/blob/master/ChromCond.m) and is the tool that performs quantitative analysis of chromatin condensation.
+This is a MATLAB tool but we have also provided a compiled version that you can download a use freely, even if you don't have a MATLAB license.
+Instructions about download, installation and how to use the different versions of the tool can be found in the [ChromCond_Instructions](https://github.com/McCuskerLab/ChromCon/blob/master/ChromCond_Instructions.txt) file.